state of dev

 Style and consistency

-The right design system isn't the most sophisticated one—it's the one that matches your current team and app constraints while remaining flexible enough to adapt as you grow.
+The right design system isn't the most sophisticated one.
+It's the one that matches your current team and app constraints while remaining flexible enough to adapt as you grow.

 Photo by Pierre Châtel-Innocenti on Unsplash